 Japandi Uses Many Natural Elements

-The Japandi trend also uses many natural materials, such as wood, stone, and other materials.
-Bamboo, rattans, and woven elements work well with this look and style.
+The Japandi trend also uses many natural materials, such as wood, stone, and others.
+Bamboo, rattan, and woven elements work well with this look and style.

 The natural elements give you a feeling that you are living with nature.
-Features include woven rugs, distressed wood furniture (like our recycled pine furniture), stone, or even stone faux lamps and bowls.
+Features include woven rugs, distressed wood furniture (like our recycled pine furniture), and stone faux lamps and bowls.

 Japandi Uses Greenery